notary statement notary statement

 4. Sign in the Notary’s Presence: Sign the document in front of the notary.
 It’s essential for validation, as the notary witnesses the act to affirm its authenticity.

-5. Complete Notary Journal: Many states require completion of a notary journal entry.
+5. Complete Notary Journal: Many states require the completion of a notary journal entry.
 The notary records the transaction details, including the date, type of document, and signer’s information for future reference.

 6. Receive Notary Statement: Once the notary verifies and documents the information, they attach the notary statement to your document.
 The statement includes essential elements like the venue, date, and notary’s signature and seal, ensuring compliance with state laws.